DeNepo/solution-write-ups/README.md

 ## Write-Ups

 The main goal of these exercises is to write a markdown file analyzing _other people's_ solutions to a programming challenges.
-You will also be analyzing your own solution to the kata, when you do this try to see your code as if someone else wrote it.
+You will also be analyzing your own solution to the challenge, when you do this try to see your code as if someone else wrote it.

 Along the way you will learn many important "soft skills" including: how to read and write documentation, how to understand source code, how to interpret test cases, and how to explain your code to others.

-For each kata you study create a _new_ markdown file in this repository using [the template](./write-up-template.md).
-Place it in the folder named after that kata's kyu level, and name the file after the kata.
+For each challenge you study create a _new_ folder file in this repository with a README created from [this template](./write-up-template.md).
 Take a look at [the example write-up](./example-quarter-of-the-year) to see what yours might look like.
+But don't stop there!  you can fill each challenge's folder with any notes or resources you found helpful: screen shots of the debugger or JS tutor, diagrams, flowcharts, fun use cases ... whatever helped you understand the challenge and it's solutions.

-Would you be more comfortable doing your writeups in another language than english?
+Would you be more comfortable doing your write-ups in another language than english?
 The goal of these exercises is to learn JavaScript in programming, if that's easier for you in another language then go for it!

 ### Sections

-Your write-ups should have these sections:
+Your write-ups should have these sections, at least.
+Is there something else you want to include? go for it:

-- **Motivation**: (just under the title) Describe the kata in plain english and give an idea of when/why/how this function might be useful in real life.
+- **Motivation**: (just under the title) Describe the challenge in plain english and give an idea of when/why/how this function might be useful in real life.
 - **Syntax**: What does someone need to know to use the function?
 This includes the types of all _parameters_, and the _return value_.
 - **Examples**: Write a few use cases.
 These show how the function could be used in a real program.
 Practice finding interest [edge cases](https://www.geeksforgeeks.org/dont-forget-edge-cases/), it's good for you ;)
 - **User Solutions**: Analyze the solutions written by (at least) 2 different users.
 Chose solutions that used different strategies. your write-ups should include: